victorca25/traiNNer/README.md

 more details can be found in the examples of official [tutorials](https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html).

 # Good News:
-You can install this package via pip install opencv-torchvision-transforms-yuzhiyang
+You can install this package via pip install opencv-torchvision-transforms-yuzhiyang (old version)

 # Attention:
 The multiprocessing used in dataloader of pytorch is not friendly with lambda function in Windows as lambda function can't be pickled (https://docs.python.org/3/library/pickle.html#what-can-be-pickled-and-unpickled).